will0w7/MoneyLooter/README.md

 So after several days of hard work (never look at that code you wrote all those years ago and thought it was fine), I've decided to make it public, because every time I come back to the game I look for addons to track my farms and I never find anything that I really like.

-Plus, I think even if I leave the game, it would cost me little to no effort to keep it updated (I hope).
+Plus, I think even if I leave the game, it would cost me little to no effort to keep it updated (I hope - I can confirm after almost 2 years without playing that the addon needed 0 maintenance, aside from toc updates).

-## Contributing and Issues
+## Contributing, Translating and Issues

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the [Issues](https://github.com/will0w7/MoneyLooter/issues) page.